wilmertdelorbe/Readme-generator/README.md

 To install necessary dependencies, run this command:

 ```
-npm install inquirer
+npm install
 ```

 ## Usage

-Install the needed dependencies.
-Run node index.js.
-Follow the commands of the gnerator on your term
+Follow install instructions and then the instructions to run generator

 ## License